-Middle School Math Teacher at Our Lady of Lourdes Catholic School
+Middle School Math Teacher at Our Lady of Lourdes Catholic School in Omaha

 Join a wonderful Catholic community with a family-like atmosphere by becoming our middle school math teacher!

 -The teacher will work daily in a Catholic faith-filled teaching environment to form and develop students.

 -Demonstrate a desire to meaningfully integrate technology into the classroom.

 -Employ a variety of teaching models to engage different learning styles and ability levels in the classroom.

 -Set and reinforce clear expectations and routines that align with school-wide values and policies.